 Before we render the Motion Vector AOV, we must first separate the pool ball from the background.
-We will render the pool ball (with Motion Vector AOV) separately and composite them together in a post-processing program like Nuke.
+We will render the pool ball (with the motion_vector AOV) separately and composite them together in a post-processing program like Nuke.

-- Before rendering the separated pool ball layer, we must enable Instantaneous Shutter in the Motion Blur settings.
+- Before rendering the pool ball separately, we must enable Instantaneous Shutter in the Motion Blur settings.
 The reason being is that we don't want motion blur in the render, but we still want the motion velocity information in the motion vector AOV.

-- Create a render layer for the pool ball.
-Select the geometry in the scene (except the pool ball that we want to motion blur) and disable their 'Primary Visibility' in the attribute editor.
-When we render the layer, we should just get the pool ball on its own as in the image below.
+- Select the geometry in the scene (except the pool ball that we want to motion blur) and disable their primary_visibility.
+You should just see the pool ball rendered on its own.

 Creating the Background Layer

-- Create a new render layer for the background.
-Assign the geometry to the render layer and disable primary visibility for the pool ball that we want to motion blur.
-When rendered, you should see the background objects, and only the shadow of the motion blurred pool ball.
+- Now disable primary_visibility for the pool ball that we want to motion blur.
+When rendered, you should see the background objects and only the shadow of the motion-blurred pool ball.

 Adding the Motion Vector AOV

 - With the pool ball render layer activated, select the AOV tab in the Render Settings window.
 Under 'AOV Browser', create a motionvector AOV.
 Make sure that the AOV filter is set to closest.